bjornekelund/Calibrate/README.md

 of the web page with skew information has been updated.

-To allow execution of the dailycalibration batch file from Windows scheduler, run setexecutionpolicy.ps1 in a PowerShell window as administrator.
+To allow execution of the dailycalibration batch file from Windows scheduler, you may need to run setexecutionpolicy.ps1 in a PowerShell window as administrator.